Trevor Story Preview, Player Props: Red Sox vs. Yankees

 Trevor Story At The Plate

-- Story is hitting .183 with eight doubles, a home run and five walks.
+- Story has eight doubles, a home run and five walks while hitting .183.

 - In six of 26 games this year, he has scored, including multiple runs once.